 Rosamaria Sostilio, Senior Vice President of Asset Protection at Saks Incorporated and Vice Chair of the National Retail Federation’s LP Advisory Council, says, “Loss prevention professionals are becoming more engrained in the retail business and companies are realizing the talent that’s out there.
 LP touches almost every part of the business, so the more business savvy you are, the more interested you are in learning about your own company, the farther you can go into a senior officer position, not just in LP, but in other areas from HR to operations.”

-There are countless elements that go into building a successful loss prevention career.
-Each of us evolves through a series of self-discoveries as the many features that make up who we are unfold; revealed to us through clear foresight and occasionally blind ambition as we forge the pieces into the Read More
+Countless elements go into building a successful loss prevention career.
+We evolve through a series of self-discoveries as the many features that make up who we are unfold through foresight and occasionally blind ambition as we forge the pieces into the image of leadership that we share with the professional world.

 In today’s competitive world professional competence depends on many different things, but one of the most important remains the ability to continually upgrade our knowledge and skill sets.
 Professional security is no longer something that can simply be found in a job or in a company.
 True security is found Read More